web-infra-dev/rsbuild/README.md

 Some implementations of Rsbuild are referenced from the following projects.
 We would like to express our gratitude to them:

 - `plugin-module-scope` and `plugin-file-size`: referenced from [create-react-app](https://github.com/facebook/create-react-app)
-- `generateMetaTags` util: referenced from [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin).
+- Some utils are referenced from [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin).

 ## License